 AMD is a trademark of Advanced Micro Devices, Inc. Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
 Intel, Celeron, Pentium, and Thunderbolt are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
 Lync, Office 365, Skype, and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
-NVIDIA, the NVIDIA logo, are trademarks and/or registered trademarks of NVIDIA Corporation in the U.S. and other countries.
-USB Type-C° and USB-C°are registered trademarks of USB Implementers Forum.
-DisplayPort[TM] and the DisplayPort[TM] logo are trademarks owned by the Video Electronics Standards Association (VESA®) in the United States and other countries.
-Miracast[®] is a registered trademark of Wi-Fi Alliance.
+NVIDIA, the NVIDIA logo, and [insert any other NVIDIA marks used by agreement] are trademarks and/or registered trademarks of NVIDIA Corporation in the U.S. and other countries.
+The microSD Logo and microSD are trademarks of SD-3C LLC.
+USB Type-C® and USB-C® are registered trademarks of USB Implementers Forum.
+DisplayPortTM and the DisplayPortTM logo are trademarks owned by the Video Electronics Standards Association (VESA®) in the United States and other countries.
+Miracast® is a registered trademark of Wi-Fi Alliance.